Agentic AI use cases in the healthcare industry

 At the same time, the attending will coordinate with radiology to book an X-ray and cardiology to book an ECG.
 Without unification, those requests often require phone calls or emails.

 Later, when results arrive, the pharmacist will cross-check medication history for potential drug interactions.
-But, typically, the records are scattered across systems.
+But, typically, the records are scattered across different health systems.

 Each handoff adds delays, mental load, and risks.